mpl-extensions/mpl-interactions/docs/Contributing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also use `sphinx-autobuild <https://github.com/GaretJax/sphinx-autobuild>`_ to continuously watch the documentation for changes and rebuild it for you. sphinx-autobuild will be installed automatically by the above ``pip`` command so all you need to do is:
+You can also use `sphinx-autobuild <https://github.com/GaretJax/sphinx-autobuild>`_ to continuously watch the documentation for changes and rebuild it for you. sphinx-autobuild will be installed automatically by the above ``pip`` command and we've added it to the ``Makefile`` so all you need to do is:

 .. code-block:: bash

     cd docs
-    sphinx-autobuild . _build/html -B
+    make watch

 and then in a few seconds your webbrowser should open up the documentation.
 Then whenever you save a file the documentation will automatically regenerate and the webpage should even refresh for you!